paritytech/substrate/client/transaction-pool/README.md

 1. Instead of maintaining a full pool with total ordering we attempt to maintain a set of next (couple of) blocks.
-We could introduce batch-validate runtime api  method that pretty much attempts to simulate actual block inclusion of a set of such transactions (without necesasrily fully running/dispatching them).
+We could introduce batch-validate runtime api  method that pretty much attempts to simulate actual block inclusion of a set of such transactions (without necessarily fully running/dispatching them).
 Importing a transaction would consist of figuring out which next block this transaction have a chance to be included in and then attempting to either push it back or replace some of existing transactions.